Gerard Adriaan Heineken: Family

-In April 6, 1871 Heineken married Marie ("Mary") Tindal.
+On 6 April 1871, Heineken married Marie ("Mary") Tindal.
 Their son Henry Pierre Heineken was born in 1886; questions of paternity became public in the 2010s, although it was discussed within the family and had been revealed in 1890.
 After Heineken's death in 1893, management remained with the directors; his son joined the board in 1914 and became chairman in 1917.

 Legacy

 Heineken contributed to Amsterdam's civic and cultural life.
 In 1885 he donated his coin and medal collection to the city's museum collections, augmenting existing municipal holdings.

 Through his early adoption of industrial brewing methods and export orientation, he established the foundation for the enterprise that would evolve into Heineken N.V., one of the world's largest breweries as of 2025.